bootstrap-vue/bootstrap-vue/docs/components/form-radio/README.md

 The `buttons` prop has precedence over `plain`, and `button-variant` has no effect if `buttons` is not set.

-Button style radios will have the class `active` automatically applied to their label when they are in the checked state.
+Button style radios will have the class `.active` automatically applied to their label when they are in the checked state.

 ```html